flatiron/cliff/README.md

   [sudo] npm install cliff
 ```

-## Motivation
-Cliff is the swiss army knife of CLI formatting tools.
-It is based on highly flexible and powerful libraries:

-* [winston][0]: A multi-transport async logging library for node.js
-* [eyes][1]: A customizable value inspector for node.js
-* [colors][2]: Get colors in your node.js console like what

 ## Usage
 There are a number of methods available in Cliff for common logging tasks in command-line tools.
 If you're looking for more usage, checkout the [examples in this repository][3]: